-Martin works in traditional media – oil paints, watercolour, pen and ink – but is also adept at making changes digitally as required.
-The 2B pencil is his all-time favourite art tool.
+Martin works in traditional media – oil paints, watercolor, pen and ink – but is also adept at making changes digitally as required.
+The 2B pencil is his all-time favorite art tool.

 A master of pastiche art, Martin is capable of replicating any classic style you can think of, in a way that suits the brief.